Steven-Grevera/ENC4265/Quick_Start_Guide.md

 ![#6](https://github.com/user-attachments/assets/9f64610b-2f60-4952-bdf7-0e2c54f92590)

+*Figure ?.
+Image of the user being presented options for safemode or other options they could also choose.
+(Image From https://i.ytimg.com/vi/TwIOazT1BxU/maxresdefault.jpg)*

 9: After typing your selected Safe Mode type, your machine will restart and you will be booted into the Safe Mode of your choice.